Click for CV

 London-based creative practitioner Roberto Marcelo Sánchez-Camus (aka Marcelo) was born in New York City to parents who emigrated from Chile.
 His work explores interaction, public spectacles, social systems, the body politic and urban imagination.

-Roberto’s early work devising interactive installations evolved into a time-based media with the incorporation of video and subsequently the human form.
-From these performance-installations emerged his role of artist as performer, often in endurance solo pieces.
-His practice can be understood in four layers that mutually compliment and inform each other: collaborative & solo performances, psychogeographic interventions, visual arts and education work.
+Marcelo's early work devising interactive installations evolved into a time-based media with the incorporation of video and subsequently the human form.
+From these performance-installations emerged his role of artist as performer.
+He then began directing and producing large-scale immersive theatre and circus prooductions.
+His practice can be understood in four layers that mutually compliment and inform each other: collaborative performance-making, psychogeographic explorations, visual arts and socially-engaged work.

-Most large scale performances have been developed through his collaboration as Artistic Director and co-founder of LOTOS Collective.
+Many large scale performances have been developed through his collaboration as co-founder and Artistic Director of: